lowercasename/homepage/src/blog/2022-05-04-undocumented-bin-collection-api.md

 responses, and [python-dateutil](https://dateutil.readthedocs.io/en/stable/) to handle dates a bit better than the standard Python date library!
 Back to pip:

 ```
-pip3 install requests dateutil
+pip3 install requests python-dateutil
 ```

-Finally, I added the call to requests to my function:
+Finally, I added the call to `requests` to my function:

 ```
 ...